JonasDju/HospiTool/README.md

 [![ReadTheDocs](https://readthedocs.org/projects/ycms/badge/?version=latest)](https://ycms.readthedocs.io/en/latest/)

 # HospiTool
 Hospitals face the challenge of efficiently managing patient stays, medical records, bed allocations and patient data.
 Existing digital solutions are often complicated and not very intuitive.
+Bed allocation in particular is a complex undertaking due to the many factors that need to be taken into account.
 Although algorithms for automatic bed allocation already exist, an interface to hospital information systems to use them effectively has been missing until now.
 Our software offers a user-friendly solution that is specifically optimized for bed management to close this gap.

 ## Installation